 Standardized Communication Platforms:

+Implementing standardized communication platforms can significantly streamline RFI management.
 These platforms integrate seamlessly with construction management software, allowing for instant notifications, centralized discussions, and real-time collaboration.
 This eliminates the need for scattered emails or phone calls, ensuring all relevant parties are on the same page.

 Advanced Analytics and Reporting: